Bandwidth/cluecon-demo/README.md

 Your Google application credentials can be found here ???
 <images showing how to download the file>

-The url to set is your Ngrok URL shown above
+The APPLICATION_URL is your Ngrok url shown above

 ### Launching the application
 Once setup with Ngrok, the cluecon-demo-virtualenv virtual environment, and the environmental variables, launch the application by running